superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 ### GraphSAGE embeddings

-Here we use the `torch_geometric` implementation of the GraphSAGE algorithm, similarly as before.
+Here we use the `torch_geometric` implementation of the GraphSAGE algorithm, just as we did when training the Node2Vec model.

 First, we create the model by initializing a `GraphSAGE` object.
 We are using a 1-layer GNN, meaning that our model will receive node features from a distance of at most 1.
 We will have 256 hidden and 128 output dimensions.